Quitch/GW-AI-Overhaul/README.md

 - PA Inc, for including official translations for the mod
 - nemuneko, whose Unique Commander Loadouts for Galactic War are included in this mod
 - WPMarshall, for the Cluster faction logo and home system
+- trialq, whose discontinued Galactic War Loadouts mod has been partially included in this mod